go-go-golems/parka/README.md

 What I want to achieve today:

-- [ ] Reload HTML/JS from disk, not embed, to avoid having to recompile every 2 seconds
+- [x] Reload HTML/JS from disk, not embed, to avoid having to recompile every 2 seconds
   - it seems like that's already how it works? odd
   - this might mean I have to add back the option to serve from embed
 - [ ] Wrap a simple command as both REST+JSON and web form + htmx
+  - does this mean we want to create a webform and go over every parameter?
+  - this could be a template provided by parka already (just pass it a list of parameter definitions and it creates a form)
 - [ ] Wrap a geppetto command to build the rewrite prompting
-- [ ] Build and package the web application for easy deployment on DO
+- [ ] Build and package the web application for easy deployment on DO, using parka as a library

 #### Exposing commands as APIs